Dialogues: Irena Haiduk + Martine Syms

 Inspired by the architecture of the ICA’s Markel Center, the Dialogues series pairs two artists to activate the distinctive “V” shape of the second-floor galleries.
 Each artist will occupy their own space, but the series invites participants to consider overlap, resonance, and difference between their practices.
 Dialogues: Irena Haiduk + Martine Syms is organized by the ICA.
-Co-curated by Chief Curator Stephanie Smith and Assistant Curator Amber Esseiva.
+Co-curated by Chief Curator Stephanie Smith (Haiduk) and Assistant Curator Amber Esseiva (Syms).

 Irena Haiduk is the founder of Yugoexport, a corporation modeled after the self-managed, autonomous, unofficial organizations and experimental clubs within the larger state infrastructure of the former Yugoslavia.
 Incorporated in the United States (where corporations are people, and Yugoexport is a she), launched in Paris, and headquartered in Belgrade, she is a copy or an avatar of Jugoeksport, a defunct Yugoslav apparel manufacturer and weapons exporter.
 The full principles of Yugoexport are demonstrated by her founding maxim: how to surround yourself with things in the right way.
 Yugexport’s process of in-corporation continues with Tableaux Économique, where she possesses the ICA’s physical, technical, and interpersonal infrastructures with an economy that assumes the form of an exhibition.
 The tableaux is an interior architecture operating in two modes: leisure mode, in a state of rest; and labor mode, when attendants transact verbally and financially with visitors, communicating the equivalence between people and things.